 However, upon stepping into a dingy econo-lodge reminiscent motel, equipped with stray hairs and sour milk, it quickly became apparent which was the better choice, especially when checking out the modern, chic, and youth-friendly hostel down the road.

 As in all situations, one isn’t always better than the other, however when it comes to backpacking, hostels are bound to be your better bet with a little bit of background research beforehand.

 So why are these colorful cohabiting pseudo-homes so much cooler and more fun than your run-of-the-mill hotel?

-2) You’ll meet more “travelers” than “tourists” at hostels.
+2) You’ll meet more “travellers” than “tourists” at hostels

-A hotel pretty much always looks like a hotel, especially if you’ve opted for a chain or you don’t have the dollars to drop on a luxury hotel.
-However, hostels tend to be more optimized with amenities, activities, and décor related to the city you are actually staying in.
+A hotel pretty much always looks like a hotel, especially if you’ve opted for a chain or you don’t have the cash to drop on a luxury hotel.
+However, hostels tend to be more optimised with amenities, activities, and décor related to the city you are actually staying in.